dhaval-techgeek/myob-coding-test/README.md

   Ryan Chen,01 March – 31 March,10000,2696,7304,1000

 6. To add new tax slab, we need a code change for now.
 It's not configurable externally.
+7. When the artifact will run, it will generate the log file at the same place where the JAR is located